 Other Traits#

-The traits below are derived from the function description, and provided for the purpose of either cross check or performance improvement.
+The traits below are specific to block executions only.
+They are derived from the function description and provided for verifying shared memory requirements or improving performance.

 is_supported Trait#